The coronavirus pandemic has pushed back the deadline to file federal tax returns and pay your tax obligations by three months, to July 15, 2020.

 There are a few different ways to track your refund once you submit your tax return:

 Be sure to allow 24 hours after you’ve e-filed before you check — or four weeks if you’re mailing a paper return.
-(The IRS says EITC/ACTC filers must wait until February 22 before they can begin checking.)

 You just need the following info to get started tracking: